kiteco/kiteco-public/README.md

 Btw we also trained a simple model to mix lexical/GPT-2 and other completions. (short product spec attached as "Product Spec_ Multi-provider Completions.pdf")

-(Bonus: I'm attaching our product spec for lexical completions here as "Product Spec_ Lexical Completions.pdf")
+(Bonus: I'm attaching (see the `readme_assets` folder) our product spec for lexical completions here as "Product Spec_ Lexical Completions.pdf")

 **Q: Did you implement your own parsers or reuse existing ones?**